bahtiyartan/troia/docs/languagebasics.rst

 Hotline
 ------------------------

 Hotline is "Change Request" in TROIA Platform.
-Hotlines are created/managed on DEVT06 Transaction and they are stored in database.
+Hotlines are created/managed on 'DEVT06 Hotline Management' transaction (application) and they are stored in database.

 It is not allowed to change any TROIA Item(dialog, class etc.) without a change request.
 All development tools asks programmer to select hotline before modification and modifications are logged related with selected hotline.